stevana/pipelining-with-disruptor/README.md

       add more machines without downtime.
 Can we do this automatically based on our monitoring?
 Perhaps building upon my earlier [attempt](https://github.com/stevana/elastically-scalable-thread-pools)?
-- [ ] More benchmarks especially against other streaming libraries, and also get to the bottom of footnote[^8].
+- [ ] More benchmarks, in particular trying to confirm that we indeed don't allocate when fanning out and sharding[^8], as well as benchmarks against other streaming libraries.

 If any of this seems interesting, feel free to get involved.